 The online complaint form will not be available from Friday, May 20, 4:00 pm to Monday 23, 4:00 pm due to computer network maintenance.
 We apologize for any inconvenience this may cause you.

 The Access to Information Act gives Canadians the right to request information from federal institutions.
 If you submitted a request for information to a federal institution under the Act and you are not satisfied with how it was processed, you may complain to the OIC.

 You can ask for records from the OIC by making an access request under the Access to Information Act.
-Anyone who believes that their access request was mproperly handled by the OIC may make a complaint to the Information Commissioner Ad Hoc.
+Anyone who believes that their access request was improperly handled by the OIC may make a complaint to the Information Commissioner ad hoc.

-Complaints regarding a privacy issue made under the Privacy Act are investigated by the Privacy Commissioner of Canada.
+Complaints regarding matters covered by the Privacy Act are only investigated by the Privacy Commissioner of Canada.